What is Bithesap?

-Bithesap is a Turkish cryptocurrency exchange offering two trading pairs: BTC/TRY and LTC/TRY.
+Bithesap is a Turkish cryptocurrency exchange that has been active since 2017 and that offers two trading pairs: BTC/TRY and LTC/TRY.
 This means that there is no crypto-to-crypto trading at all.
 You can only buy BTC and or LTC.
-Accordingly, this exchange is not for people who want to trade the smaller coins (1World Coin, Triggers Coin, The GCC Coin, Truckcoin, Zatgo Token, or any coin with a similar market capitalization to those).
-If you seek any such smaller cryptocurrency, you’ll have to choose another exchange.
+Accordingly, this exchange is not for people who want to trade the smaller coins.
+If you seek any smaller cryptocurrency, you’ll have to choose another exchange.

 This exchange could work for a Turkish investor interested in an entry-level exchange.
 An entry-level exchange in this regard is an exchange where you deposit fiat currency and initiate your cryptocurrency trading.
 For more experienced investors, however, this is probably not the right choice.
 If you’re looking for an exchange offering trading in other cryptocurrencies, please go through our Cryptocurrency Exchange List or just use the Exchange Finder.